Red 2 (film)

 Red 2 is a 2013 American action comedy film directed by Dean Parisot and written by Jon and Erich Hoeber, based on the comic book series Red by Warren Ellis and Cully Hamner.
 It is the sequel to Red (2010).
 The film stars Bruce Willis, John Malkovich, Mary-Louise Parker, Anthony Hopkins, Helen Mirren, Catherine Zeta-Jones, Byung Hun Lee, Brian Cox, and Neal McDonough.
 Red 2 premiered at the Westwood Village Theatre in Los Angeles California on July 11, 2013, and was released in the United States on July 19, by Summit Entertainment.
-The film received generally negative reviews from critics.
+The film received generally mixed reviews from critics.
 A sequel was announced as in-development in 2013 but did not come to fruition.

 Plot

 Three years after the events of the previous film, ex-CIA operative Frank Moses tries to lead a normal life with girlfriend Sarah Ross.
 He dismisses Marvin Boggs' claims that enemies are still after them; Marvin drives off and his car explodes.
 Although Frank is unconvinced Marvin is dead, Sarah convinces him to attend Marvin's funeral where he delivers a tearful eulogy.
 Government agents interrogate Frank at an FBI Yankee White facility.
 Corrupt agent Jack Horton and a team of private military contractors ambush the facility; he threatens to torture Sarah until Frank gives him the information he needs.
-Frank evades Horton, and with the help of the still living Marvin, goes on the run with Sarah.
+Frank evades Horton and with the help of the still living Marvin, goes on the run with Sarah.

 Marvin explains he and Frank have been targeted as members of Operation Nightshade, a clandestine operation during the Cold War to smuggle a nuclear weapon into Russia.
 They learned that physicist Dr. Edward Bailey is the creator of the Nightshade bomb.
 Horton convinces international agencies that Frank and his associates are terrorists on the run.
 Frank's old ally Victoria notifies him that she has been contracted by MI6 to kill the fugitives.
 Another top contract killer, Han Cho-Bai, is also hired, seeking revenge against Frank.

 Frank, Marvin, and Sarah steal Han's plane and fly to Paris to find "The Frog", with the Americans and Han in pursuit.
 They are met by Katja Petrokovich, a Russian secret agent with whom Frank had a relationship, who is also investigating Nightshade.
 They interrogate the Frog and Sarah, hoping to one-up Katja, seduces him.

 The Frog gives them the key to his security box, which Katja takes after drugging Frank; Marvin, anticipating her double-cross, provided Frank with a similar key to give her.
 Marvin, Frank, and Sarah search the box themselves and find documents indicating that Bailey is alive, having been held for thirty-two years in a maximum security asylum for the criminally insane in London.
 Victoria, alerted by Marvin, ambushes the trio, but helps fake their deaths and infiltrate the asylum.
 They find the hyperactive Bailey, incapacitated by mind-fogging drugs, and bring him to Marvin's safehouse, where Bailey detoxes and remembers the location of the bomb.